-But Amy Lowell did what she wanted and got what she wanted.
+By 1901, Amy was an unmarried, gay, eccentric woman.
 She slept all day and went to the opera, theatre or dinner parties in the evening.
 Afterward she would work until dawn reading and writing.
-She entertained frequently in Brookline, her satin gown and jewels accentuating her cigar, her pince-nez and her hair gathered in a bun.
-Her butler gave dinner guests bath towels to protect them from her ‘children’ – seven sheepdogs.
+She entertained frequently at her Brookline estate, her satin gown and jewels accentuating her cigar, her pince-nez and her hair gathered in a bun.
+Her butler gave dinner guests bath towels to protect them from her “children” – seven sheepdogs.

 When she traveled by rail, she would ask for a hammer if her sleeping car was too stuffy.
 Then she’d smash the glass and tell the conductor to send her the bill.
 Hotels were instructed to put 16 pillows on her bed, shroud the mirrors in black and stop all clocks in her room because she liked quiet.